 Port Barton is a one-horse town.
 There are very few, very basic stores that offer a very narrow range of goods so if there’s a particular brand of, say, sunscreen that you need.
 Bring it with you!

-Palawan in general has electricity issues.
+Palawan, in general, has electricity issues.
 Port Barton is no exception.
 There’s a limited electricity supply here that comes on at around 6 PM and goes off around midnight.
-If you plan on staying up afterwards, bring an LED headlamp or a flashlight.
+If you plan on staying up afterward, bring an LED headlamp or a flashlight.

 Arrange your WiFi time around this schedule as well.

 Make sure you’re covered for any travel-related incidentals so you can relax and concentrate on having fun!
 We highly recommend World Nomads.

 They cover travelers from over 150 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.